mozilla/open-leadership-training-series/CONTRIBUTING.md

 This documents is a set of guidelines for contributing to the OLTS on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

-If your guide is long, consider adding a table of contents.

 * [Participation guidelines](#participation-guidelines)
 * [What we're working on](#what-were-working-on)
 * [How to submit changes](#how-to-submit-changes)